(syllabus and calendar)

 Using Interface References (p.
 320)

 An interface reference variable accepts a reference to any object of any class that implements that interface.
-For example, the Internal Revenue Service will accept revenue from all items that implements the ITaxable interface, such as an electro-plated brass-alloy cross-saddle-split-clamp-reverse-threaded-opposite-spiraled-decoupling device disassembler, even if the IRS does not know what the taxable item is (or whether it is supercalifragilisticexpialidous or antidisestablishmentarian).
+For example, the Internal Revenue Service will accept revenue from all items that implements the ITaxable interface, such as an electro-plated brass-alloy cross-saddle-split-clamp-reverse-threaded-opposite-spiraled-decoupling device disassembler, even if the IRS does not know what the taxable item is (or whether it is supercalifragilisticexpialidious or antidisestablishmentarianistical).

 Array element of interface type